Morimoto Cutlery Works, a traditional “single-edged Sakai cutlery” created in Japan

 I just took over my parents’ business and did what I was taught to do to support my family.
 I am very happy that professionals use my products, but I also feel a strong sense of responsibility not to betray their expectations and trust,” said Koichi Morimoto.

 Although Mr. Morimoto has been selected as a “Contemporary Master Craftsman,” he says, “Blades are not works of art.
-I just have to continue my steady work,” he says of his own work.
+I just have to keep working steadily,” he says of his own work.

-The knives born in this small workshop support Japanese cuisine,” said Nakata.
+The knives born from this small workshop support Japanese cuisine,” says Nakata.

-Nakata also tried his hand at sharpening.
+Nakata also took on the challenge of sharpening.
 It is not an easy task to sharpen a knife by placing the blade on a grinding stone spinning at high speed.
-Not only are there sparks from the fire, friction noises, and dust flying around, but it also requires a great deal of strength to hold the blade against the whetstone.
+Not only are there sparks from the fire, friction noises, and dust flying around, but it also requires a great deal of force to hold the blade against the whetstone.
 It takes a long time of practice before one is able to recognize the optimum level of sharpening with the senses of the eyes, ears, and hands.
 Following Morimoto’s example, his sons are now following in his footsteps, and I hope that the techniques that have been passed down for over 1,500 years will be preserved for future generations.

 ACCESS